Sedighe-Raeisi/NLP_with_Dijikala_dataset/readme.md

 =======
-statement prediction of digikala customers post with machine learnings
+Sentiment prediction of digikala customers post with machine learnings